kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

     ** BUILD FAILED **

-## Application vs Logic Unit Tests
+### Application vs Logic Unit Tests

 Even though we managed to fool the build script by adding `TEST_HOST=''` it didn't help us much, since, as it says, all applications are tested by injecting a bundle.
 [According to the docs](https://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/UnitTesting/01-Unit-Test_Overview/overview.html#//apple_ref/doc/uid/TP40002143-CH2-SW1) Xcode differentiates between between application- and logic unit tests, the first being tests that need to run inside a UIKit environment, the latter tests that don't.
 There's more on that [here](http://www.stewgleadow.com/blog/2012/02/09/running-ocunit-and-kiwi-tests-on-the-command-line/).

-To get any further from here we'll use [XcodeTest](https://github.com/sgleadow/xcodetest) by [Stewart Gleadow](http://www.stewgleadow.com).
+To get any further from here we'll use [XcodeTest](https://github.com/sgleadow/xcodetest) by [Stewart Gleadow](http://www.stewgleadow.com) to actually start the simulator from the terminal and run our tests within that.

-## XcodeTest
+### XcodeTest

 > A way of running your application unit tests from the command line.